What is the Duration of a Bond?

 The duration of a bond expresses the sensitivity of the bond price to changes in the interest rate.
 In other words, the bond duration measures the movement in the price of the bond for every 1% change in the interest rate.

 The unit of bond duration is expressed in years.
 Also, the price of the bond and the interest rates are inversely related.
-Therefore, if a bond has a duration of 5 years, it signifies that fo1r every 1% increase in the interest rate, the price of the bond will fall by 5% and vice-a-versa.
-The greater is the bond duration, the greater will be the amplification in the movement of bond price for every single unit of change of the interest rates.
+Therefore, if a bond has a duration of 5 years, it signifies that for every 1% increase in the interest rate, the price of the bond will fall by 5% and vice-a-versa.
+The greater the bond duration, the greater will be the amplification in the movement of bond price for every single unit of change in the interest rates.